 The only exception is New Hampshire, which doesn’t specifically require you to have a formal car insurance plan – it just requires you to prove you can pay for any damages you might cause while driving.
 That means drivers in New Hampshire – especially wealthy drivers – can opt out of the insurance system by posing a bond or cash equal to the amount of damage caused in the crash.

-Aside from a single unique situation, car insurance is required in every state in the United States.
+Aside from an outlier or two, car insurance is required in every state in the United States.
 However, the types of mandatory car insurance vary widely between states and jurisdictions.

 Liability insurance is almost always mandatory.
 This is the most basic level of car insurance.
 Liability insurance protects other people and their property.
 It does not protect yourself or your vehicle.

 Insurance plans are typically listed by three numbers.
 When comparing insurance plans, for example, you might see numbers like 100/300/100.